ERNI-Academy/training-get-fit-at-git/slides.md

 NOTE: _tortoise git_ eliminates the stash (considers modified files as staged without an explicit add)

 Question for linux fans: Notice the awkward syntax above.
-What does the '--' stand for?)`
+What does the '--' stand for?)

 ---

-# exercise #3<!-- fit -->
 <!-- _class: invert -->

+# exercise #3

-# stashing / partial add  <!-- fit -->
+# stashing / partial add<!-- fit -->

 ---